technosophos/moniker/README.md

 ## Library Usage

-Easily use Monicker in your code.
+Easily use Moniker in your code.
 Here's the complete code behind the tool above:

 ```go